ojalp26/Cleaning-dirty-data-samples/README.md

 Dirty data refers to datasets that contain errors, inconsistencies, or inaccuracies, making them unreliable for analysis.
 Common issues in dirty data include:

-*Missing or Null Values
+* Missing or Null Values

--> Duplicate Records
+* Duplicate Records

 -> Inconsistent Formatting